pjschneiCMU/binance-websocket/README.md

 # Binance WebSocket

-This repository provides a Python implementation to stream data from Binance using WebSocket.
+This repository provides a Python implementation for streaming Spot data from Binance using WebSocket.
+For other financial derivatives, please pay attention to the different API endpoints.

 ## Documentation